elixirschool/elixirschool/lessons/basics/strings.md

 <<104, 101, 108, 108, 111, 0>>
 ```

-By concatenating the string with the byte 0, IEx displays the string as a binary because it is not a valid string anymore.
+By concatenating the string with the byte `0`, IEx displays the string as a binary because it is not a valid string anymore.
 This trick can help us view the underlying bytes of any string.

 >NOTE: Using << >> syntax we are saying to the compiler that the elements inside those symbols are bytes.

-## Char Lists
+## Charlists

 Internally, Elixir strings are represented with a sequence of bytes rather than an array of characters.
 Elixir also has a char list type (character list).
 Elixir strings are enclosed with double quotes, while char lists are enclosed with single quotes.

 What's the difference?
-Each value in a char list is the unicode code point of a character whereas in a binary, the codepoints are encoded as UTF-8.
+Each value in a charlist is the Unicode code point of a character whereas in a binary, the codepoints are encoded as UTF-8.
 Let's dig in:

 ```elixir
 iex(5)> 'hełło'